Habanero Extreme Scale Software Research Laboratory

 Mission

+We strive to enable future software to be developed with programming systems that enable application developers to reuse their investments across multiple generations of extreme scale hardware platforms, and to harness the capabilities of these platforms as productively as possible.
 Our research towards this goal is driven by a new foundation for parallel and distributed software based on structured and compositional execution model primitives that enable enhanced performance and verifiability relative to past models.

-We do this through a combination of:
+We do this through a combination of research on:

 Impact